-Allan Cordova, Ph.D., Supervisor, Director of Clinical Services
+Allan Cordova, Ph.D., Director of Clinical Services

 Dr. Cordova received his doctorate from the University of Denver and completed his internship and postdoctoral work at the University of Washington.
 He has worked with youth and families in hospital, clinic and school settings.
-A native Oregonian, he joined the Children's Program in 2002.
+Born and raised in Oregon, he joined the Children's Program in 2002.
 He enjoys working with families and children of all ages.
 Areas of special interest include teenagers, couples, treatment of anxiety and depression, and family transitions.